dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 ### Resolve an issue

 You may work on any issue.
-Issued labeled with `good first issue` has been deemed easy to resolve, although the level of easy can vary from issue to issue.
+Issued labeled with `good first issue` has been deemed easy to resolve, although the level of ease can vary from issue to issue.

 >If you are new to contributing, then you might want to start with an issue
 >labeled with `good first issue` since they are meant for you as new contributor
 >to have something easy from where to start learning the process and workflow.

-If you find an issue you like to resolve then please comment on that issue that you are working on it.
-This helps other in the community to know that this is being worked on, and keeps other contributors from working on the same issue.
+If you find an issue you would like to resolve then please comment on that issue that you are working on it.
+This helps others in the community to know that this is being worked on, and keeps other contributors from working on the same issue.

 After you have [created a pull request (PR)](#create-or-update-a-pull-request-pr) the PR will be reviewed by the community.